Travel to Ireland: Your Travel Guide

 Driving on the left side of the road – In Ireland, you have to go on the left side of the road.
 This means more than just remembering to keep to the left.

-It means that everything you do as a driver in Ireland will be like a reflection of what you do without thinking when driving on the right.
+It means that everything you do as a driver in Ireland will reflect what you do without thinking when driving on the right.

 Remember that the most important side view mirror is on your right and the inside rearview mirror on your left.